felixlopz/hubrise-test-task/content/apps/prestashop/en/push-catalog.md

 ### Categories

 PrestaShop Bridge maps HubRise categories one-to-one to categories of products on PrestaShop.

-The category name and description are sent to PrestaShop, however the ref code is ignored, since PrestaShop does not support ref codes for categories.
+The category name and description are sent to PrestaShop.

 ### Products and Skus